 1. Freycinet, TAS

-Where is it?: Eastern Tasmania, 2.5 hours’ drive from Hobart
+Where is it?: Eastern Tasmania, 2.5-hour drive from Hobart

-Who it’s best for: High-end luxury travellers; camping and hiking enthusiasts
+Who is it best for?: High-end luxury travellers; camping and hiking enthusiasts

 Most romantic places to stay: Saffire Freycinet, Freycinet Lodge